nedbat/coveragepy/doc/index.rst

 not.

 The latest version is 3.4, released 19 September 2010.
-It is supported on Python 2.3 through 3.2 alpha 3.
+It is supported on Python 2.3 through 3.2.

 Quick start